madsbuvi/MTY_CL/readme.md

 Supported architectures
 -----------------------
 Currently only GCN (Graphics Core Next), used in Souther Islands gpu's (AMD Radeon HD 77xx-79xx).
-It does work on the older VLIW architectures, (AMD/ATI Radeon HD pre-77xx), but terribly slowly.
+It does work on the older VLIW architectures, (AMD/ATI Radeon HD pre-77xx), but fairly slowly (only about half the speed of MTY).

 However, i've also made a GUI wrapped for Chapuni's version that runs on all VLIW architectures: [mtycal](https://github.com/downloads/madsbuvi/MTY_CL/mtycal.rar).
 The release of MTY that used VLIW AMD/ATI Architectures was unfortunately only released in closed source.